A typical Swiss Wähe or sweet cherry pie, a thin crust covered with fresh cherries, the perfect pie for the short sweet cherry season.

 What to do with all those fresh sweet cherries?
 How about a delicious sweet cherry pie, not the quite typical one, but a Swiss one?

-But this year is a good fruit/berry year.
-We are drowning in cherries, red currants and gooseberries at the moment.
-I canned 17 very large cherry jars using this recipe for preserving cherries, I made cherry butter, I froze some bags of cherries, I roasted cherries and I made cherry cakes, quite a few of them.
+We have a huge tree in our garden, and this year is a good fruit year.
+We are drowning in cherries, red currants, and gooseberries at the moment.
+I canned 17 very large cherry jars using this recipe for preserving cherries, I made cherry butter, I froze some bags of cherries, I roasted cherries, and I made cherry cakes, quite a few of them.

-This Swiss Kirschwähe or sweet cherry pie is one of them, one of our favorite cherry cakes this season.
+This Swiss Kirschwähe, or sweet cherry pie, is one of them, one of our favorite cherry cakes this season.

 What is a Swiss Wähe or a Swiss Pie?

-A Wähe or a Swiss pie or tart is a flat kind of cake, usually made with shortcrust pastry, covered with fruit or vegetables and with a filling of mixed cream and eggs, which becomes quite custardy during the baking time.
+A Wähe, or a Swiss pie or tart, is a flat kind of cake, usually made with shortcrust pastry, covered with fruit or vegetables, and with a filling of mixed cream and eggs, which becomes quite custardy during the baking time.

 The crust:

-- In the food processor: process the flour, salt and cold butter until the mixture resembles fine breadcrumbs.
+- In the food processor, process the flour, salt, and cold butter until the mixture resembles fine breadcrumbs.
 Add the water and mix shortly until the dough is smooth.

 - Making the crust for the Swiss pie without the food processor works also very well.
 Cut the butter into the flour and salt mixture.
 Slowly add the water and knead shortly until the dough is smooth.

 - The dough will be very soft at this point, but don't worry about it.
 Wrap it in cling film and refrigerate it for about one hour.
-At this point it will be a bit sturdier and actually very easy to roll.
+At this point, it will be a bit sturdier and actually very easy to roll.

-- Lightly flour the working surface and the rolling pin and roll the dough to a circle of about 33 cm/ 13 inches, which will be a bit larger than the baking dish you need.
-The baking dish should have a diameter of about 28 cm/ 11 inches.
-I use a ceramic quiche dish.
+- Lightly flour the working surface and the rolling pin and roll the dough to a circle of about 13 inches/ 33 cm, which will be a bit larger than the baking dish you need.
+The baking dish should have a diameter of about 11 inches/ 28 cm.

-- Carefully wrap the dough around the rolling pin, this will make it easier to transfer it to the baking dish.
+- Carefully wrap the dough around the rolling pin; this will make it easier to transfer it to the baking dish.
 If it sticks to the working surface, take a long knife and gently run it under the dough to help it unstick.

 - Lightly press the dough into the prepared dish, making sure that the edges are regular all around the dish and don't come over the edges of the dish.

-- Use a fork to poke the dough all over, this will stop it from bulging out.
+- Use a fork to poke the dough all over; this will stop it from bulging out.

-Filling for the sweet cherry pie:
+Filling for the sweet cherry pie

 - Arrange the prepared fruit on top.
-Pour the egg, cream and milk mixture on top and bake the Swiss sweet cherry pie Wähe in the preheated oven for about 40 minutes or until the cream mixture is set and the dough edges are golden brown.
+Pour the egg, cream, and milk mixture on top and bake the Swiss sweet cherry pie Wähe in the preheated oven for about 40 minutes or until the cream mixture is set and the dough edges are golden brown.

-This recipe for Swiss Kirschwähe or sweet cherry pie is quite versatile.
-You can use fresh or preserved sweet or sour cherries, apricots, peaches, apples, plums and so on.
+This recipe for Swiss Kirschwähe, or sweet cherry pie, is quite versatile.
+You can use fresh or preserved sweet or sour cherries, apricots, peaches, apples, plums, and so on.

 Swiss Sweet Cherry Pie – Kirschwähe